TPC-AI/warc_processing/README.md

 # warc_processng
 pipeline for pre-processing warc files from CommonCrawl

-initial inspiration came from https://arxiv.org/pdf/2306.01116.pdf
+initial inspiration came from https://arxiv.org/pdf/2306.01116.pdf (The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only)